 And, if your whole school did iDot – then imagine the change your school could make.

-Let’s think bigger – there are 4.2 million primary age children in the UK.
-If every primary school took part in iDot and just did one action per day, that would be a staggering 1,533,000,000,000 actions to help the environment.
+Let’s think bigger – there are 8.82 million school children in the UK.
+If every school took part in iDot and just did one action per day, that would be a staggering 32,193,000,000,000 actions to help the environment.
 Now that’s pupil power!

-Our iDot resources are all curriculum linked for KS1 and 2.
-They are designed to be used together to create a year-long themed project, but each element can also be used independently.
-Join our characters iSee, iHear, iDo and iPlan in some brilliant activities that really will make a difference!
+Our iDot resources are all curriculum linked.
+Each element can be used independently or can be used together to create a year-long themed project.
+For younger children, join our characters iSee, iHear, iDo and iPlan in some brilliant activities that really will make a difference!

 Remember to upload all of your iDots, to show us what you’ve done and inspire other teachers!